 If the application does not meet the formal requirements for project submissions in accordance with the conditions and criteria of the relevant funding instrument and the call, and if the deficiencies are not rectifiable, the application will be excluded from the further procedure and will be formally rejected without exception in accordance with the principle of equal treatment of applications.
-The FFG's eCall system provides support in this respect, but the ultimate responsibility for compliance with the formal requirements still rests with the applicants.
-A check list specifying the conditions and criteria of the relevant funding instrument and the call can be found in Annex 1.
+The FFG's eCall system provides support in this respect, but the ultimate responsibility for compliance with the applicants.
+A checklist specifying the conditions and criteria of the relevant funding instrument and the call can be found in Annex 1.